msank00/msank00/README.md

 ### 👋 Hi there

-I am a Machine Learning and Deep Learning practinoer.
-Primary focused on Natural Languge Processing.
+I am a Machine Learning and Deep Learning practioner.
+Primarily focused on Natural Languge Processing tasks.
 Also learning Computer Vision tasks.

 ----